-Winter’s colder climate, snow buildup, and ice accumulations can wreak havoc on your commercial property in which you’ve invested time and money.
-Winter’s wind and freezing temperatures can lead to building damage, utility interruptions, and even temporary business closures or delays.
+Winter’s cold weather, snow buildup, and ice can cause significant problems for your commercial property, which you’ve invested time and money in.
+The wind and freezing temperatures may result in building damage, utility outages, and temporary closures or delays.

-No facility manager wants to deal with those worries and issues.
+No facility manager wants to face these issues.

-Let’s discuss winter landscape damage and how you can prevent it from happening during normal snow and ice removal on your commercial site.
+Let’s explore winter landscape damage and how to prevent it during routine snow and ice removal

 6 Tips to Prevent Snow Plow Damage to Your Commercial Property

-If you don’t prepare for heavy snow and ice, you can risk damage to landscapes, utilities and structures that comes during the snow removal process.
+If you don’t prepare for heavy snow and ice, you can risk damage to landscapes, utilities and structures that come during the snow removal process.

 If you don’t prepare for ice buildup, you can risk slips and falls, as well as flooding when that ice melts.

-The way to avoid these issues is to properly prepare your commercial facility to avoid winter landscape damage.
-This gets you through the rough season so come springtime you have a great-looking property.
+The way to avoid these issues is to prepare your commercial facility to prevent winter landscape damage properly.
+This gets you through the rough season, so come springtime, you have a great-looking property.

-Avoid unsightly damage and cut down on expensive spring repairs.
-Try these winter preparation tactics to protect your commercial landscapes this winter.
+Avoid unsightly damage and costly spring repairs.
+Try these winter-preparation tactics to protect your commercial landscapes.

 1. Flag Snow Removal Obstructions Before Winter

-Anything that protrudes from the ground that can be covered by snow can become a hazard to your commercial snow removal providers.
+Any object protruding from the ground that can be hidden by snow may pose a hazard to your commercial snow removal team.

-To avoid this winter landscape damage, conducting a pre-winter walk-through with your commercial snow removal professional can help ensure they spot and flag these risks with snow stakes or safety cones.
+To prevent winter landscape damage, it is helpful to do a pre-winter walk-through with your commercial snow removal professional.
+This allows them to identify and mark risks using snow stakes or safety cones.

 2. Highlight Paver Surfaces Like Walkways and Courtyards

-Make sure to show your commercial snow and ice removal professional any paver areas you have that need cleared during winter.
+Make sure to show your commercial snow and ice removal professional any paver areas you have that need to be cleared during winter.

 3. Prune Potentially Hazardous Trees & Shrubs Before Winter

-Properly pruning the trees on your commercial property in Greater Chicago means removing dead, diseased, dying or damaged branches on a regular basis.
+Properly pruning the trees on your commercial property in Greater Chicago means removing dead, diseased, dying, or damaged branches regularly.

-These are the branches and limbs that are most susceptible to falling and causing further damage to your property or the people who navigate your site every day.
+These are the branches and limbs most susceptible to falling and causing further damage to your property or to the people who navigate your site every day.

 While these branches can cause problems throughout the year, the additional weight of snow and ice can stress them to the breaking point.
 This is especially hazardous near areas of heavy foot or automobile traffic.